graphite-project/graphite-web/docs/config-local-settings.rst

   The list of IP addresses and ports of remote Graphite webapps in a cluster.
 Each of these servers should have local access to metric data to serve.
 The first server to return a match for a query will be used to serve that data.
 Ex: ["10.0.2.2:80", "10.0.2.3:80"]

+USE_WORKER_POOL
+  `Default: True`

+  Creates a pool of worker threads to which tasks can be dispatched.
+This makes sense if there are multiple CLUSTER_SERVERS because then the communication with them can be parallelized
+  The number of threads is equal to: POOL_WORKERS_PER_BACKEND * len(CLUSTER_SERVERS) + POOL_WORKERS

+  Be careful when increasing the number of threads, in particular if your start multiple graphite-web processes (with uwsgi or similar) as this will increase memory consumption (and number of connections to memcached).

+  POOL_WORKERS_PER_BACKEND
+  `Default: 1`

+   The number of worker threads that should be created per backend server.
+It makes sense to have more than one thread per backend server if the graphite-web web server itself is multi threaded and can handle multiple incoming requests at once.

+  POOL_WORKERS
+  `Default: 1`

+   A baseline number of workers that should always be created, no matter how many cluster servers are configured.
+These are used for other tasks that can be off-loaded from the request handling threads.

 REMOTE_FETCH_TIMEOUT
   `Default: 6`